 G6PD is an enzyme that catalyses the first reaction in the pentose phosphate pathway.
 The pentose phosphate pathway is an elaborate series of reactions meant to create more of a molecule called NADPH.

 Cells use NADPH when they are building new biomolecules or as a protective measure against oxidative stress.

 Oxidative stress occurs when a cell has a build-up of certain free radicals.
 These free radicals are highly reactive molecules or ions produced as byproducts during metabolic reactions.
 Free radicals like peroxide, hydroxide radical (OH–), superoxides, singlet oxygen (oxygen with an unpaired electron), and alpha-oxygen are called Reactive Oxygen Species or ROS.
 These ROS can react with biomolecules like proteins, lipids and nucleic acids (DNA and RNA), causing them to become defective.
 This can eventually lead to mutation or cell death.

-In most cells, this isn’t a problem, even with a G6PD deficiency, as they have other ways of protecting themselves.
-In times of oxidative stress, however, cells produce a host of protective proteins that offset the damage caused by free radicals.
-However, RBCs do not have a nucleus or genetic material.
-They cannot generate any protective proteins and therefore rely solely on certain built-in protective mechanisms.
+RBCs do not have a nucleus or genetic material, so they cannot make any new proteins, protective or otherwise.
+They, therefore, rely solely on certain built-in protective mechanisms.
 NADPH produced by G6PD plays a central role in this protection.

 What Pythagoras actually believed is anyone’s guess, but it was these very beans that caused his ultimate death.
 Refusing to pass through a fava bean field, Pythagoras was caught by his enemies and killed in 495 BC.
 Tragic irony, indeed.